redis/redis-doc/topics/benchmarks.md

      --cluster          Enable cluster mode.
      --enable-tracking  Send CLIENT TRACKING on before starting benchmark.
      -k <boolean>       1=keep alive 0=reconnect (default 1)
      -r <keyspacelen>    Use random keys for SET/GET/INCR, random values for SADD, random members and scores for ZADD.
                          Using this option the benchmark will expand the string __rand_int__ inside an argument with a 12 digits number in the specified range from 0 to keyspacelen-1.
 The substitution changes every time a command is executed.
                          Default tests use this to hit random keys in the specified range.
      -P <numreq>        Pipeline <numreq> requests.
 Default 1 (no pipeline).
      -e                 If server replies with errors, show them on stdout.
-                         (no more than 1 error per second is displayed) -q                 Quiet.
+                        (No more than 1 error per second is displayed.)
+     -q                 Quiet.
 Just show query/sec values
      --precision        Number of decimal places to display in latency output (default 0) --csv              Output in CSV format
      -l                 Loop.
 Run the tests forever
      -t <tests>         Only run the comma separated list of tests.
 The test names are the same as the ones produced as output.
      -I                 Idle mode.
 Just open N idle connections and wait.
      --help             Output this help and exit.
      --version          Output version and exit.